plastic-labs/plastic-labs.github.io/content/blog/User State is State of the Art.md

 So what does this mean for the problem of good UX (and alignment) in AI?
 If each individual is vastly complex and the industry hopes to scale to billions of users, we have a daunting task.

 The knee jerk reaction to this level of understanding is to assume the problem intractable.
 How can we possibly represent, much less simulate something so enormous?
-Better to focus on [[Machine learning is fixated on task performance|optimizing general tasks]] like in traditional software paradigms, then serve that homogenized experience to every user (never mind missing the [[LLMs excel at theory of mind because they read|non-skeuomorphic opportunities]], we'll get to them...at some point...if they're not mirages).
+Better to focus on [[Machine learning is over-fixated on general task performance|optimizing general tasks]] like in traditional software paradigms, then serve that homogenized experience to every user (never mind missing the [[LLMs excel at theory of mind because they read|non-skeuomorphic opportunities]], we'll get to them...at some point...if they're not mirages).

 Besides, surely mapping the full breadth of user identity requires much more compute and storage even than the massive AI hardware buildouts now getting underway.
 We're drifting into absurd [Borges-like territory](https://en.wikipedia.org/wiki/On_Exactitude_in_Science) imagining maps the size of the land they seek to represent.
 And didn't [Laplace (eventually) show us](https://en.wikipedia.org/wiki/Laplace%27s_demon) that demons like this are hopelessly naive?